rzyns/ComfyUI_LoRA_Sidebar/README.md

 - Lots of drag and drop fixes and improvements
 - Added LoRA counts to categories
 - Improved startup messages for those that like to watch those things 😄
-#### 11/02/24
-- Added Support for SD 3.5 and Illustrious LoRAs
-- Improved LoRA Info Pop Up UX
-- Added new sorting options
-- New option to use NSFW folder structure
-- Improved processing and refresh logic
-- Now supports local saved sha256 hashes
-- Lots of small big fixes and tweaks

 ## Features
 - Sidebar that automatically generates a visual library of all your LoRA models